Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 Inference and Plotting
 ----------------------

-Now we can use EPI to infere the parameter distribution and plot the results.
+Now we can use EPI to infer the parameter distribution and plot the results.

 .. code-block:: python

     model = Temperature()
     model.inference(data_path = "TemperatureData.csv")

-Depening on the complexity of your model the sampling can take a long time.
+Depending on the complexity of your model the sampling can take a long time.
 Due to this reason, not only the final results but also intermediate sampling results are saved.
 You can find them in the folder :file:`Applications/Temperature/`.